"How are these?" Doumeki asked and showed Watanuki the eggplants he'd bought at the store on the way back home.

 Watanuki was silent for a moment.
 "No," he admitted.
 "No, they won't."

 Watanuki set the alarm early on the weekdays.
 He always woke up before Doumeki, always peeled himself out from under Doumeki's slumbering body to go make breakfast and pack their lunches for the day.
-By the time Doumeki was awake and finishing his coffee, Watanuki usually had three bento boxes in a sturdy bag to take with him to the university.
+By the time Doumeki was awake and finishing his coffee, Watanuki usually prepared three bento boxes in a sturdy bag to take with him to the university.
 He walked Doumeki there every morning like Doumeki had once done for him long ago when he'd worked for Yuuko.
 Watanuki liked it.
 It was a short train ride to the university and the flocks of students walking from the station to class reminded him so strongly of high school that he half-expected to turn around and see the student council members all walking in a group or Doumeki's fan club covertly seeding themselves into the crowd around him or Himawari falling into step beside them with Tanpopo perched on her shoulder.

 "That's fine.
 I have to work through lunch anyway."